 A common cause of terrible garbage disposal smells is excess food waste that hasn’t washed down the drains.
 This waste can build up in plenty of places, such as under the impellers and in grooves and crannies.
 Solving this can be as simple as pouring down a solution of baking soda and vinegar into the disposal.
 Lemon slices (remove the peel!) can then help with deodorizing the disposal.

-However, when a disposal suffers from this level of build-up, it may be due to aging mechanics.
+If your garbage disposal begins to smell due to a build-up of food, it may be due to aging mechanics.
 The disposal is no longer grinding food down as well as it used to, allowing for organic waste to become more easily caught.
 If you have noticed unpleasant garbage disposal smells recently, we recommend calling our plumbers to look into the system and see if you need a new one.
 Most disposals should be replaced after ten years of service.

 The Broken Disposal